Error Reduction from Stacked Regressions: Main Results

 \end{theorem}

-\begin{remark} Since the $ d_k $ are integers, the hypothesis of Theorem \ref{thm:main} becomes $ d_k \geq d_{k-1} + 3 $ when $ 0 < \tau \leq 2/3 $.
-Thus, a sufficient condition for the stacked model to be provably superior to the best single model is that the constituent models differ by at least three dimensions.
+\begin{remark} Since the $ d_k $ are integers, the hypotheses of Theorem \ref{thm:main} become $ d_k \geq d_{k-1} + 3 $ when $ 0 < \tau \leq 1/3 $.
+Thus, a sufficient condition for the stacked model to be provably superior to the data-selected best single model is that the constituent models differ by at least three dimensions.
 We presently do not know if the condition is also necessary.
 If we knew the theoretically optimal $ \tau $, which involves unknown population level quantities, then the condition can be improved to $ d_k \geq d_{k-1} + 2 $. \end{remark}

 The proof hinges on a few novel ingredients that we briefly introduce here, and will explain further in the next section.
 First, the nestedness of the base estimators and the nonnegative weight constraints allow us to recast the optimization program \eqref{loss:lasso} as isotonic regression (see Lemma \ref{lem:equi}).
-We then build on known properties of solutions to isotonic regression to obtain an explicit representation of $\hfstack$ and compare it to that of $\hfbest$ (see Theorem \ref{thm:fstack}).
-Finally, to compare the population risks of the two representations, we apply an extension of Stein's Lemma for discontinuous functions \citep{tibshirani2015degrees}, which allows us to decompose the model degrees of freedom into two portions, one of which is attributable to the model selection mechanism (Tibshirani called this contribution the \emph{search degrees of freedom}).
+Second, we then build on known properties of solutions to isotonic regression to obtain an explicit representation of $\hfstack$ and compare it to that of $\hfbest$ (see Theorem \ref{thm:fstack}).
+To compare the population risks of the two representations, we apply an extension of Stein's Lemma for discontinuous functions \citep{tibshirani2015degrees}, which allows us to decompose the model degrees of freedom into two portions, one of which is attributable to the model selection mechanism (Tibshirani called this contribution the \emph{search degrees of freedom}).
+This proof strategy yields the following lower bound for the population risk gap